-4. Critical accounting judgements and key sources of estimation uncertainty and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
+4. Critical accounting judgements and key sources of estimation uncertainty

+In applying the Group's accounting policies, which are described in note 3, the directors are required to make judgements (other than those involving estimations) that have a significant impact on the amounts recognized and to make estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
 Actual results may differ from these estimates.